James Henry Emerton: Early life

 Emerton was born at Salem, Massachusetts, on March 31, 1847.
 He was rather frail, and a young helper in his father's drug store, George F. Markoe, interested the boy in outdoor life.
 They collected plants, insects and shore invertebrates and at the age of fifteen he was frequently visiting the Essex Institute, where he became acquainted with A. S. Packard, F. W. Putnam, John Robinson, Caleb Cooke, and others who later became more or less prominent students of natural history.

 From the first, he showed much skill in drawing and made sketches of a great variety of natural objects.
 Of these early drawings, there are many in Packard's Guide and forty quarto plates in Watson and Eaton Botany of the Fortieth Parallel published in 1871.

 Professional life

-He was elected to the Boston Society of Natural History in 1870, and later, 1873-1874 was an assistant in the Museum.
-While here he prepared the notes to Hentz's spiders of the United States and the article on cave spiders of Indiana and Kentucky (1875).
+He was elected to the Boston Society of Natural History in 1870, and in 1873-1874 was an assistant in the Museum.
+While there, he prepared the notes to Hentz's spiders of the United States and the article on cave spiders of Indiana and Kentucky (1875).